tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 ### Access Token

 A GitHub access token that will be used to create the webhook.
 You may have created an access token in the section  'Create credentials: Git' above.
 If you chose to have one access token for both checking out code and creating webhooks then you can reuse its value here.
+Click [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to learn how to generate an access token.

 1. If you did not do so earlier, create an access token via GitHub as described [above](#create-credentials-git) ensuring that the token has `admin:repo_hook` permissions.
 2. Access tokens for webhooks are stored differently to credentials for Tekton Pipelines.
 You must store an access token via the 'Access Token' menu even if you created an access token-based Git secret earlier.